thomaspaysac/todo-app/README.md

 ### Features to come

-- In deadline view, when clicking on a task, load the detailled tasklist view.
+- In deadline view, when clicking on a task, load the detailled tasklist view ;
+- Make design responsive for smartphone use.

 ### Developed with